Back to All Events

 • Venture Retreat Center 201 Eden West Road Pescadero, CA, 94060 United States (map)

-What is the role of poetry in cultivating spiritual life?
-How do the names and forms by which we call upon the Divine impact our relationship to Life and Spirit?
-Join Sara Farooqi, founder of Interdependence Lab, for an interactive workshop exploring these questions through the lens of Islamic mystical poetry and the 99 Divine Names.
+Join Sara Farooqi, founder of Interdependence Lab, for an interactive workshop exploring these questions through the lens of the Islamic mystical tradition and the 99 Divine Names.

 What to Expect: